e11bio/prism_training/README.md

 > We highly recommend using a package manager. `conda`, `virtualenv`, or `uv` are all good examples.
 The instructions are
 > created assuming usage of `uv`.
 [Here](https://docs.astral.sh/uv/getting-started/installation/) are the installation instructions.
 >
 > Tested on ubuntu 22.04 with an a6000 gpu.
-Assumes basic python an ML knowledge.
+Assumes basic python and ML knowledge.
 For some useful tutorial with affinity/lsd models see this [repo](https://github.com/funkelab/lsd)
 ---